delicata squash with thanksgiving stuffing

 On Thanksgiving day, plate real estate is a buyer’s market.
 That’s why I love this recipe.
 In fact, I think it is kinda genius, if I do say so myself.
 It combines two Thanksgiving sides into one and doubles as a Vegetarian entrée.
 So you can serve these stuffed squash cut in half as a side dish or keep them whole as a vegetarian entrée for the non-turkey gobblers.

-Plus because the stuffing physically goes on top of the squash, taking up only vertical square inches, you then have more lateral plate real estate for Green Beans with Walnuts and Balsamic, Herb Smashed New Potatoes and Cranberry Sauce with Apple and Orange.
+Plus because the stuffing physically goes on top of the squash, taking up only vertical square inches, you then have more lateral plate real estate for Green Beans with Walnuts and Balsamic, Herb Smashed New Potatoes and Cranberry Sauce with Orange.
 By the way if you’re wondering, here’s my favorite turkey recipe by fellow New England Culinary Grad and food science dork, the always thorough, Alton Brown.

 - 3 large delicata squash